cyrusgonzalez/ETS-Web-Inventory-App/README.md

 # ETS-Inventory (v0.0.1) : A tool to manage simple inventory tracking and notification

-## Labs Page

-This page allows a user to view, insert and update details of labs.

-**TODO**:
-1. Delete Labs.
-2. Merge the Insert/Update into a combined panel.
-3. Reimplement Search and Populate for Labs. (like the Inventory Page.)

 # What is it? <a name="what_is_it"></a>

 This repository is a host for the code I write as part of an Inventory tool built for the [Engineering Technology Services](https://www.engr.colostate.edu/ets/) at CSU.